resposito2686/PUI_Tools/README.md

 I do claim any rights or patents for this software.

 This reposority exists only as part of a portfolio of my work.

+This tool is used as a serial terminal to interact with PUI devices.